damianc/math-notes/sets/set-builder-notation.md

 \\{ 1k,2k,3k,4k,... \\}
 $$

-- very first expression may be a polynomial:
+- the very first expression may be a polynomial:

 $$
 \\{ 2k+1 \ \|\ k \in \mathbb{N}_0 \\} =